 Bio & Research Interests

-Catherine Ceniza Choy is a professor and a former chair of the Department of Ethnic Studies.
-She is a core faculty member of the Center for Southeast Asia Studies and an affiliated faculty member of the Center for Race and Gender.
+Catherine Ceniza Choy is Professor and Chair of the Department of Ethnic Studies.
 Her major research interests focus on the U.S. global presence in Asian countries, Asian migrations to the United States, and the impact of trans-Pacific migration on American and Asian societies.
 She is the author of the award-winning book, Empire of Care: Nursing and Migration in Filipino American History (2003), which explored how and why the Philippines became the leading exporter of professional nurses to the United States.
 Her second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
-Catherine is the co-editor with Judy Tzu-Chun Wu of the new anthology, Gendering the Trans-Pacific World (2017), which is the inaugural volume of their new Brill book series with the same title.
-She also writes about her research, academia, and writing on LinkedIn and The Berkeley Blog.
-She is currently working on three book projects that feature biographies of Filipino American women; cultural productions about Asian international adoption; and the writing of ethnic studies scholar and historian Ronald Takaki.
+Catherine is also the co-editor with Judy Tzu-Chun Wu of the anthology, Gendering the Trans-Pacific World (2017).
+She is currently working on three book projects that feature biographies of Filipino American women; artistic expressions about international adoption; and the writing of ethnic studies scholar and historian Ronald Takaki.

-In Fall 2016, Catherine is the team leader of the Social Science Matrix prospecting research team, "Migration, Racialization, and Gender: Filipino Migration to France and the United States."
-She is also the faculty coordinator and a co-organizer of the 2016-2017 Institute of International Studies interdisciplinary faculty program on "Gender and the Trans-Pacific World."
+In 2017-2018, Catherine was the featured Berkeley Writer At Work, the team leader of the Social Science Matrix research team, "Migration, Racialization, and Gender: Filipino Migration to France and the United States," and the faculty coordinator and co-organizer of the Institute of International Studies interdisciplinary faculty program on "Gender and the Trans-Pacific World."